Government of New Brunswick

 Restitution Agreements

 The restitution agreement form is used to indicate a client's agreement to repay an overpayment.
-As deductions at source will be automatically initiated for all open cases (other than cases pending legal action), the Restitution Agreement is necessary only for closed cases.
-Whenever a Restitution Agreement is signed, an affidavit form must also be completed; this is a legal document confirming the authenticity of the signatures on the Restitution Agreement.
 If the client is not receiving assistance and is not making payments, court action may be initiated to enforce the agreement.
 Court action may be taken at anytime up to three years from the date of the breach of the agreement.
 However, SD may proceed with court action at any time.